SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-email-template.md

 language: en
 ---

-# Add an e-mail template
+# Add an email template

-E-mail templates can be used when creating new e-mails in the SuperOffice inbox, and when sending quotes, order confirmations and privacy confirmations.
+Email templates can be used when creating new e-mails in the SuperOffice inbox, and when sending quotes, order confirmations and privacy confirmations.

-Templates are displayed as items in the **E-mail - Template** list and you can add new templates to SuperOffice CRM by entering it as an item in the list.
+Templates are displayed as items in the **Email - Template** list and you can add new templates to SuperOffice CRM by entering it as an item in the list.

-[!include[Edit list item](../../includes/edit-list-item.md)] when the items are e-mail templates:
+[!include[Edit list item](../../includes/edit-list-item.md)] when the items are email templates:

 1. Enter the required name of the item in the **Template name** field.